a1exsource/OpSys-Repo/README.md

-# OpSys-Repo
+# Operational Systems Repository - OpSys-Repo
-NATO military equipment database
+Tracking NATO military systems, suppliers, and materials.

+Purely for educational purposes.
+Everything is from public and legal sources.